iumiCash/iumiCash.github.io/docs/responses.md

 ## API responses

 iumiCash API calls return HTTP status codes.
 Some API calls also return JSON response bodies that include information about the resource including one or more contextual [HATEOAS] links.
-You can use these links to request more information about or some other prebuilt links to work with resources.
+HATEOAS links can be used to request further information or submit calls to operate with data based on prebuilt links returned by API.

 ## HTTP status codes